Contents

 5 | Tower Hamlets Cemetery Park

-Tower Hamlets Cemetery Park was established in 1841, making it the last Magnificent Seven to open.
+Tower Hamlets Cemetery Park was established in 1841, making it the last of the Magnificent Seven to open.
 It’s also known as Bow Cemetery and closed to burials in 1966.

-As the name suggests, it’s more of a park these days than a cemetery and has become quite the arboretum, given it’s designated as a local nature reserve.
+As the name suggests, it’s more of a park these days than a cemetery and has evolved into a notable arboretum, given its designation as a local nature reserve.

 It’s a great place to escape the urban sprawl.
 You’d be forgiven for thinking you were walking around a woodland, not a former functioning burial ground.